Forest School Behaviour Policy

 Behaviour.

-Forest School values the holistic development of each learner and the Forest school ethos recognises that all behaviour is a form of communication.
+Forest School values the holistic development of each learner and that all behaviour is a form of communication.
+Spending time in nature and caring for nature is good for our wellbeing.

-Our approach is to build relationships, have core routines and values, help support and guide the learners to address and resolve any issues in a calm and reflective manor.
-Talking about how our actions can influence another person, positively or negatively.
+Our approach is to build healthy relationships, have core routines and values, help support and guide the learners to address and resolve any issues in a calm and reflective manor.
+Talking about how our actions influence another person, positively or negatively.
 Building a communal responsibility and a better personal understanding, without judgment.

 Making and following values at forest school together keeps the environment, the group and ourselves safe.